LEARNAcademy/Instructor-Resources/javascript/functions.md

   // (b) Enhance your function so it can handle a few collective nouns like "sheep", "goose", "child", "person" and "species".
     // create a function named `pluralizer2` that takes a number and a singular noun as arguments const pluralizer2 = (number, noun) => {
-      // use conditional, strict equality, and logical operators to evaluate number and noun
+      // use conditional, strict equality, and strict inequality operators to evaluate number and noun
       // if the noun is sheep, deer, species, or moose return the number and the singular noun if(noun === "sheep" || noun === "deer" || noun === "species" || noun === "moose") {
         return `${number} ${noun}`